arturo-source/arturo-source.github.io/content/posts/what-is-an-environment-variable.en.md

 MAX_TIMEOUT=10
 ```

 Generally, you will write the environment variable in capital letters, followed by the name of the variable with a `=`, and finally, the value without spaces at the beginning or at the end.

+### What data is most common to store?

+Store any data that you think is relevant, with experience you will know which ones should be stored and which ones should not.
+But here are some examples to get you started.

+- **System paths**: Tells a program where to look for executable files, libraries, resources, or configuration files.
+- **Authentication data**: Stores authentication credentials, such as API keys or passwords.
+- **Settings**: Customize fields such as listening port, domain name, debugging level, language or region, etc.

+### Where to store environment variables?

-But there are several ways to let a program know which variables to use.
-I will focus on Linux, which is where you will commonly program, and deploy your programs.
+There are several ways to let a program know which variables to use.
+I will focus on the Linux operating system, which is where you will commonly program, and deploy your programs.

 1. At the operating system level: it is as simple as editing the `/etc/environment` file, and follows the style that appears above.
 Use the `nano` text editor, for example, and you will need permissions to edit the file.
 So the command will be `sudo nano /etc/environment`.
 2. At the program level: If you run an application from the terminal, you can assign as many variables as you want before execution.
 Using the previous example, you could write a command like this `MY_NAME=Arturo MAX_TIMEOUT=10 bash ./coolbashscript`.
 3. In a file that your application will read: in modern languages you will have a library with which you can read a file as if it had environment variables, commonly it will be called `.env`.
 You will have to look for the corresponding library for your programming language, and that's it.

-### What data is most common to store?

-Store any data that you think is relevant, with experience you will know which ones should be stored and which ones should not.
-But here are some examples to get you started.

-- **System paths**: Tells a program where to look for executable files, libraries, resources, or configuration files.
-- **Language and region**: Determines the regional and language settings used by your application.
-- **Authentication data**: Stores authentication credentials, such as API keys or passwords.
-- **Settings**: Customize fields such as the listening port, domain name, or debugging level.

 ## How to use environment variables in your program?